h2oai/h2ogpt/docs/FINETUNE.md

 ### Start your own fine-tuned chatbot

-Start a chatbot, also requires 48GB GPU.
-Use `--load_4bit=True` instead for 24GB GPUs.
+Start a chatbot.
+This also requires 48GB GPU.
+For 24GB GPUs, use `--load_4bit=True` instead of `--load_8bit=True`.
 ```
 torchrun generate.py --load_8bit=True --base_model=h2oai/h2ogpt-oasst1-512-20b --lora_weights=h2ogpt_lora_weights --prompt_type=human_bot
 ```
-This will download the foundation model, our fine-tuned lora_weights, and open up a GUI with text generation input/output.
+This downloads the foundation model and our fine-tuned lora_weights, and opens up a GUI with text generation input/output.